Skip to main content

 PhD, University of California, Davis, Education; JD, University of California Davis; MA, California State University Stanislaus, English; BA, California State University East Bay, History

-Zugnoni graduated from UC Davis during the summer of 2019 with a PhD in Education, and a designation in Writing, Rhetoric and Composition.
-Zugnoni’s dissertation focused on the narrative experiences of first-generation college students, and in particular, how writing teachers can help first-generation students cultivate a sense of community and professional identity in the writing classroom.
-Working in small groups, Zugnoni's students wrote about their experiences and shared their insights with their peers.
-They formed important bonds with each other and found a place of belonging within the university.
-Zugnoni learned a lot from her students.
-She draws upon this knowledge in her teaching.
+Prior to taking her position at Northwestern, Zugnoni worked as a public interest attorney in California, where she valued the opportunity to teach people how to be a voice for themselves.
+Recognizing the importance of voice, Zugnoni chose to make the transition into writing education.
+She graduated from UC Davis during the summer of 2019 with a PhD in Education and a designation in Writing, Rhetoric and Composition.
+Zugnoni’s dissertation focused on the narrative experiences of first-generation college students and, in particular, how writing teachers can help first-generation students cultivate a sense of community and professional identity in the writing classroom.

-Beyond teaching and research, Zugnoni spends many hours writing creative fiction, playing piano, and traveling to new locales.
-She's originally from the San Francisco Bay Area.
+Beyond teaching and research, Zugnoni spends many hours writing creative fiction, playing piano and video games, and traveling to new locales.
+She is originally from the San Francisco Bay Area.